-RTP Player is able to play any codec supported by an installed plugins.
+RTP Player is able to play any codec supported by an installed plugin.
 The codecs supported by RTP Player depend on the version of Wireshark you’re using.
 The official builds contain all of the plugins maintained by the Wireshark developers, but custom/distribution builds might not include some of those codecs.
-To check your Wireshark follow this procedure:
+To check your Wireshark installation’s installed codec plugins, do the following:

 Wireshark can be used for RTP stream analysis.
 User can select one or more streams which can be played later.
 RTP Player window maintains playlist (list of RTP streams) for this purpose.